Milan San Siro Stadium Tickets and Visits

 Enjoying a game at the stadium| ©tutu

 Of course it is!
-If your kids love football, it's worth taking them, even if it's just to get on the pitch.
-If you think they are too young and can't walk too far, there are two things to bear in mind: the journey is by bus and, if you don't want to risk it, just choose the shortest tour.
+If your kids love football, booking the San Siro tour is worth it even if it's just to get on the pitch.
+If you think they are too young and can't walk too far, there are two things to bear in mind: the tour is by bus and, if you don't want to risk it, you can just choose the shortest tour.

 Book the San Siro tour

-The legendary Milanese stadium is located in the neighbourhood of the same name.
+When booking your San Siro tour, keep in mind that the legendary Milanese stadium is located in the neighbourhood of the same name.
 It is a green area well connected to the rest of the city as it is home to two historic Italian football clubs - A.C.
-Milan and Inter - and the Hippodrome del Gallope.
+Milan and Inter - and the Hippodrome du Gallope.
 To get here you can choose from the following options:

-• By bus.
-Line 49 connects the San Cristoforo railway station (in the south of the city) with the San Siro district.
+• Bus: Line 49 connects the San Cristoforo railway station (in the south of the city) with the San Siro district.
 The closest stops to the stadium are Piazza Axum and San Siro Stadio M5.

 Book the San Siro tour

-• San Siro Parking.
-It is located a few metres from Piazza de Angeli.
+• San Siro Parking, a few metres from Piazza de Angeli.
 You can leave your car here and then take the metro for one stop.

-• San Siro Parking in Piazzale Lorenzo Lotto
+• Parcheggio San Siro, in Piazzale Lorenzo Lotto.

 Since you have a car, you can take the opportunity to discover the surroundings of Milan.
 Within easy reach of the city are historic towns and villages such as Vigevano, Grazzano Visconti, Pavia and Monza.
 Another highly recommended option is Lake Como, especially if you visit the Lombardy city in spring.